 And the people there are sooo nice.
 I reached out to “support” about the possibility of adding a paywall to videos (e.g., for previewing courses), and the same person continually helped me: Kristen.
 She even follows up with me to see how I’m doing, and it feels authentic.
 She knew I was going to speak at Business of Software in Boston, where Wistia is based, and she invited me out for coffee and told me that I could work in the Wistia offices if I’d like.
 Like, what?
 Amazing people there.

 Building My Email List

-In addition to the subscription form in the Coquette theme, I use 2 different WordPress plugins to generate interest in and signups for my email list:
+I use 3 different solutions to generate interest in and signups for my email list:

-- ViperBar / ViperChill – A nice, clean bar at the top of the page, which can contain either sales messaging or email signup fields
+- Foobar – A nice, clean bar at the top of the page, which can contain either sales messaging or email signup fields

-Both integrate with MailChimp, which I use for my emails.
-And both are 100% free right now.
+All 3 integrate with MailChimp, which I use for my emails…

 If you’re on my list, you know I send lots of content and almost no sales pitches, direct or indirect.
 So I need a newsletter template that is easy to read and easy to make visually interesting – not to mention one that simplifies unsubscribes, simplifies HTML versions and offers full email analytics.
 MailChimp does all of that, plus:

 - It lets me choose from dozens of designs, though I only use the basic one

 - It uses a very simple WYSIWYG editor